lib-uoguelph-ca/python-novice-inflammation/_episodes/09-debugging.md

 "My program doesn't work" isn't good enough: in order to diagnose and fix problems, we need to be able to tell correct output from incorrect.
-If we can write a test case for the failing case --- i.e., if we can assert that with *these* inputs, the function should produce *that* result --- then we're ready to start debugging.
+If we can create a test case for the failing case --- i.e., if we can say that with *these* inputs, the function should produce *that* result --- then we're ready to start debugging.
 If we can't,
 then we need to figure out how we're going to know when we've fixed things.

-But writing test cases for scientific software is frequently harder than writing test cases for commercial applications, because if we knew what the output of the scientific code was supposed to be, we wouldn't be running the software: we'd be writing up our results and moving on to the next program.
+But creating test cases for scientific software is frequently harder than creating test cases for commercial applications, because if we knew what the output of the scientific code was supposed to be, we wouldn't be running the software: we'd be writing up our results and moving on to the next program.